amd/aocl-crypto/docs/internal/design.md

 library has following components.

   1. Algorithm - Describes any algorithm that deals with one cryptographic function.
-     For example : AES Encode is an algorithm, supporting multiple modes.
+     For example, AES CBC Encode is an algorithm, supporting one mode.

   2. Module - Module is a collection of algorithms grouped together (logically).
-     For example: AES and DES will be under module "Symmetric Key"
+     For example, AES and DES will be under module "Symmetric Key"

   3. Plugin - Is a loadable module, contains one or more algorithms, which registers itself with the library to extend its functionality.